-(a) When an emergency removal is imposed, the charged student shall be denied access to the institution, including classes and all other institutional activities or privileges for which the student might otherwise be eligible, as the President, the student conduct officer, or coordinator may determine to be appropriate.
+- (a) When an emergency removal is imposed, the charged student shall be denied access to the institution, including classes and all other institutional activities or privileges for which the student might otherwise be eligible, as the President, the student conduct officer, or coordinator may determine to be appropriate.
 During the time of the removal from the institution, the student may not come onto institutional property for any reason other than meeting with the appropriate official(s) regarding resolution of the emergency removal and the student conduct violation.
 The student conduct officer or coordinator may permit the student to participate in distance learning classes that do not include entering onto institutional property and provide adequate protections to prevent any of the conditions of (a), (b), (c) or (d), above, from occurring.
 Any student so removed shall be afforded an opportunity for a hearing on the emergency removal no later than fourteen (14) calendar days following the removal unless the student agrees to delay the hearing to a later time.
 A hearing officer shall hold the hearing under the hearing procedures of the rules of conduct where those may be applicable.
 The student conduct hearing officer or coordinator shall make a recommendation to the President.
 The President's decision upon the hearing officer's recommendation shall be final.
-The removal does not replace the regular disciplinary process, which shall proceed under this chapter.

-(b) Interim measures as described in NSHE Handbook, Title 4, Chapter 8, Section 14[13](B), except for emergency removal of the student, may be implemented without a hearing and are not subject to any grievance procedure.
+The removal does not replace the regular disciplinary process, which shall proceed under this chapter. - (b) Interim measures as described in NSHE Handbook, Title 4, Chapter 8, Section 14(B), except for emergency removal of the student, may be implemented without a hearing and are not subject to any grievance procedure.

-10.4.12 Procedures Required when Title IX Sexual[-based] Harassment [Involving a Student as either a Complainant or Respondent] is Alleged.
+10.4.12 Procedures Required when Title IX Sexual Harassment is Alleged.

-- (a) Complaint, investigation, hearing, and sanctions p] Procedures required for allegations of sexual[-based] harassment under Title IX, [involving a student as either a complainant or respondent,] including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook.
+Procedures required for allegations of sexual harassment under Title IX, including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D) of the NSHE Handbook.
 These procedures are established in accordance with Title IX of the Education Amendments of 1972 and its implementing regulations (20 U.S.C. §1681 et seq.; 34 C.F.R.
-Part 106.46). - (b) The provisions governing definitions, requirements for the institution's response to complaints, general complaint process requirements, confidentiality, informal resolution, supportive measures and remedies, false reports, amnesty for reports under certain circumstances, retaliation relationship to freedom of expression, and recordkeeping requirements set forth within Title 4, Chapter 8, Section 14(D) are also applicable to allegations of sex[-based] harassment under Title IX involving a student as either a complainant or respondent].
+Part 106.46).